aleph2c/miros/docs/_sources/examples.rst.txt

 ActiveObject Example
 --------------------
 In this example we will show how to build the statechart structure described above using an `ActiveObject`.
+We will then learn how to send a bunch of events at this statechart and see what happens, that too is managed by the `ActiveObject` :abbr:`api(Application Programming Interface)`.

 If you are new to statecharts and if you haven't heard of an active object before but would like to learn about them, I would recommend that you draw the above design on a piece of paper, and scribble on it as we move through the example.

 The code blocks in this section are specific to this library, but the principals apply to any other system using the active object design pattern.

-The above diagram describes how we would like our code to react to events.
+The above diagram describes the structure of how we would like our code to react to events.
+Think of it as a plan of plans, and the `ActiveObject` will help you build such a structure.

 What is missing from the picture is the action itself; what events are happening and when.
-The `ActiveObject` allows you to control this action, and watch what happens as a result.
-It provides the facilities to reflect upon the action that the statechart took as a response to your programmed stimulation.
+The `ActiveObject` allows you to control this action and watch what happens, in that it provides the facilities to reflect upon the action that the statechart took as a response to your programmed stimulation.

-This reaction could be a change of state, or just a running of custom code upon a signal detection.
-In the above diagram we see that in response to entering the `inner` state the diagram would like us to print "hello world".
+This reaction could be a change of state, or just a running of custom code upon a signal.
+When I write custom code, I mean code that is not needed to describe the structure itself.
+It is placed into the structure that that it can when when a state has something happen to it.
+For instance, the inner state has ``print("hello world")`` linked to it's response to an entry event.

-Before we get there, we need to build up the statechart structure, then we need to take action by firing a bunch of signals at it and see how it responds.
+Before we print our `hello world`, we need to build up the statechart structure, then we need to take action by firing a bunch of signals at it and see how it responds.

 Let's begin by building the structure.